barbazul/1kfa/mod_guide_player.md

 use, write its name down on a blank card and exchange that card for the "anonymous" Pack card(s) that were the cost of "Good Thing I Brought...".

-If the equipment is something that gets consumed immediately when used, the 1 or 2 Pack cards just get discarded.

-If 2 red cards are spent, and the character ends up with one card returning to their backpack, use the fiction to justify that.
+If 2 Pack cards are spent, and the character ends up with one card returning to their backpack, future Encumberance Penalty calculations will change.
+Use the fiction to justify that.
 Maybe they didn't have *exactly* what they needed, so one piece of equipment had to be consumed to create the necessary tool, in a MacGuyver-esque fashion.

+If the equipment is something that gets consumed immediately when used, the 1 or 2 Pack cards just get returned back to the supply.

 ## Item Damage